nehiljain/talks/analytics-engineering/presentation.md

 ---

-## Things we should need discussion
+## Things I propose we tease out

+- Best Practices to structure analytics repos/projects
 - Monolith vs Domain Specific
 - Data as a service vs Data as a product
+- Data Democratization
 - Observability in Data

-- Best Practices to structure analytics repos/projects
+^ New field, lots to learn
+^ Talking to Ritual, Shopify, Drop, Rubikloud
+^ Unique projects and learning
 ---

 ## Future